bit8bao/ruggable/README.md

 #### Steps

-1. cd into `frontend`
+1. cd into `client`
-2. Run `yarn install` to install all the packages.
+2. Run `yarn install` or `npm install` to install all the packages.
-3. To start the frontend, run `yarn start`
+3. To start the client, run `yarn start:local` the API endpoints point to `localhost:4004/graphql`

-### Structure

-Inside of the `src` folder you will find three directories:

-- `components` - Home to React components
-- `contexts` - Contains React contexts and GraphQL
-- `hooks` - House the useApolloClient hook

-There is a sample component called `sample` which reflects the backend entity of the same name.
+4. Open browser to `localhost:3000`